keelyji/SNIP-R/README.md

 # SNIP-R

-A reproducible pipeline for designing and analyzing cis-regulatory element CRISPR screens in primary T cells, as used in the paper *"Scalable hit-and-run platform for enhancer deletion reveals state-specific IFNG regulation in primary human T cells."*
+A reproducible pipeline for designing and analyzing cis-regulatory element CRISPR screens in primary T cells, as used in the paper *"Scalable platform for enhancer deletion reveals state-specific IFNG regulation in primary human T cells."*

 The pipeline has three executable steps: